-- Establish additional requirements for infusion pump manufacturers;
+- Establishing additional requirements for infusion pump manufacturers;

-- Draft Guidance to Industry and FDA Staff – Total Product Life Cycle: Infusion Pump Premarket Notification [510(k)] Submissions.
-The new draft guidance requests that additional information be included in premarket submissions for infusion pumps, above and beyond what has traditionally been provided.
+- Final Guidance for Industry and FDA Staff: Infusion Pump Total Product Life Cycle The final guidance requests that manufacturers include additional safety information in premarket submissions for infusion pumps.
 The guidance recommends that submissions include detailed engineering information concerning the product design and a more comprehensive discussion of steps the manufacturer has taken to mitigate risks in the design of the product and associated processes for its manufacture, servicing and maintenance, and use.
-The guidance also recommends additional design validation testing specific to the environment in which the device is intended to be used, alerts manufacturers that FDA may conduct pre-clearance inspections in certain circumstances, and emphasizes postmarket reporting requirements.
-FDA intends to undertake rulemaking to convert the guidance into requirements (special controls) that will apply to pumps under development and already on the market.
+This guidance recommends that manufacturers present this information as a safety assurance case that shows the connection between certain design elements, necessary safety mitigations, and the methods and reasons those mitigations are appropriate.. guidance also recommends additional design validation testing specific to the environment in which the device is intended to be used, alerts manufacturers that FDA may conduct pre-clearance inspections in certain circumstances, and emphasizes postmarket reporting requirements.

 - Letter to Infusion Pump Manufacturers.
 On April 23, 2010, FDA sent a letter to infusion pump manufacturers, describing reported problems and noting that many of these are associated with design deficiencies.
-The letter suggests that “manufacturers may need to conduct additional assessments of new products or changes to products currently being marketed,” and recommends that they meet with FDA early in the development process to discuss evolving premarket submission requirements.
-Finally, the letter offers manufacturers the opportunity to voluntarily submit their software for review by FDA software experts prior to premarket review.
+The letter suggested that “manufacturers may need to conduct additional assessments of new products or changes to products currently being marketed,” and recommended that they meet with the FDA early in the development process to discuss evolving premarket submission requirements.
+Finally, the letter offered manufacturers the opportunity to voluntarily submit their software for review by FDA software experts prior to premarket review.

 - Infusion Pump Workshop.
-In a public workshop on May 25-26, 2010, FDA will discuss infusion pump problems and possible future actions.
-Specific topics of discussion will include the nature, scope, and impact of the problems currently being experienced; steps FDA is taking to improve the current premarket and postmarket regulatory processes; and opportunities for FDA, members of the academic community, industry, and others to work together to improve infusion pump design.
+In a public workshop on May 25-26, 2010, the FDA discussed infusion pump problems and possible future actions.
+Specific topics of discussion included the nature, scope, and impact of the problems currently being experienced; steps the FDA is taking to improve the current premarket and postmarket regulatory processes; and opportunities for FDA, members of the academic community, industry, and others to work together to improve infusion pump design.

-- Generic Infusion Pump Project.
-One of several ongoing collaborative research projects, the Generic Infusion Pump project is aimed at creating new tools and methods for manufacturers to use to develop software that is provably correct.
+- Infusion Pump Software Safety Research.
+The FDA’s Laboratory for Software Engineering is researching model-based engineering for infusion pumps and software verification techniques.
+The Generic Infusion Pump Project is one of several ongoing collaborative research projects aimed at creating new tools and methods for manufacturers to use to develop infusion pump software.

 - Infusion Pump Website.
-FDA launched this website to provide information for patients, users, and other stakeholders about infusion pump problems, and to present potential strategies for reducing pump-related risks.
+FDA launched the Infusion Pump website to provide information for patients, users, and other stakeholders about infusion pump problems, and to present potential strategies for reducing pump-related risks.